-We have no new recommendations.
+We have no new recommendations on the 208Pb target.
 Charge item #3 should be closed.

 4. The septum magnet will be operated at higher current density during CREx.
 Has the safe and efficient magnet operation at this current density been satisfactorily addressed by the collaboration?